Liability of Release, Workplace Culture Agreement, and LCAC Core Values

 - Find appropriate ways to express strong emotions as they arise.

-- Respect others’ response to emotions - they may be different than yours.
+- Respect others’ responses to emotions - they may be different than yours.

-- Treat your colleagues as members of your Animal Services and police department family.
+- Treat your colleagues as members of your Animal Care family.

 - Have fun!

 - Remember why you have chosen to work in animal welfare.

 - Practice appreciation at all levels and every day.

 - Acknowledge people when they do good things.
 Shout-outs should be a daily occurrence!